Furniture industry in Pakistan: Fears for the furniture industry of Pakistan

 Total world trade of furniture is estimated to be $23.2 billion.
 Wood furniture accounts for 77 percent, metal furniture 17 percent, and plastic furniture 6 percent of the total.
 In 2010, the share of Pakistan in the international furniture market is trivial.
 Even though the country takes pride in having a history of craftsmanship, it does not share a significant position in the international wood furniture market.

 Domestic furniture industry is suffering because furniture exports to Pakistan from some other countries have increased, whereas, the high cost of furniture-making business is increasing problems for the local furniture manufacturers.
 The prices of raw materials which includes timber, colour paints, chipboard, polish materials, and foams have increased manifold.
 Due to unchecked deforestation, timber production of the country is also suffering.

 Wood furniture industry of Pakistan is categorized as being small because old obsolete machinery is used in this industry, which is the reason for higher cost and low output.
 Traditional wood furniture in Pakistan is heavy and bulky.
 Pakistani furniture industry needs to go to light-weight and moveable furniture to be exported to the world market where demand is high to meet the needs of offices, shopping malls, buildings and shopping plazas.

 Pakistan furniture council urges the government to bar furniture imports.
 Mostly, office furniture, bar stools, visitor chairs are imported from other countries and there is a huge demand for these products in Pakistan.

 Furniture City in Faisalabad

 The Faisalabad Industrial Estate Development and Management Company (FIEDMC) has plans, in 2014, to set up a furniture city in the industrial area of Faisalabad, Pakistan.
 According to a news source, wood seasoning plants will be established to manufacture international standard furniture.

 In this regard, FIEDMC has joined hands with the European-based IKEA company, the world's largest furniture retailer that designs and sells ready-to-assemble furniture, for the development of the furniture city in Faisalabad.
 The same report tells that by this initiative about 200,000 job opportunities will be created.

-Role of IT in the furniture industry of Pakistan

-Local furniture manufacturers are using internet to market their products.
-They also have started to use social media channels to market their business activities.